zkutasi/homelab/monitoring/README.md

 ## Requirements

-- Free and Open source, preferrably 0$ cost
+- Free and Open source, preferably 0$ cost
-- Cloud Native, with collectors possible to be installed anywhere (preferrably in docker too)
+- Cloud Native, with collectors possible to be installed anywhere (preferably in docker too)
 - Able to visualize anything, in a highly customizable way
 - Collect logs from the host and from containers too
 - Collect metrics from the hosts and from containers too